-Mulivariate statistical analysis (PCA) will be performed on binned NMR spectra (i.e. unsupervised metabolomics)
+Mulivariate statistical analysis (PCA) will be performed on binned NMR spectra (i.e. unsupervised metabolomics).

 Phase 4: Chemical Analyses (Nov 2019 – Oct 2020).
-Upon completion of Phase 1 and once water samples have been received, Team member Zito will analyze the chemical composition of aqueous-phase hydrocarbons at the University of New Orleans.
+Once water samples have been received, Team member Zito will analyze the chemical composition of aqueous-phase hydrocarbons at the University of New Orleans.

-Milestones anticipated in ADAC Program Year 7:
+Milestones in ADAC Program Year 7:

 The dissolved organic carbon (DOC) content of each water sample will be calculated